Skip to content

 p.link = temp

-Insert a node before a node
+Insert a node before a node of the linked list

-and then we allocate a new node called temp.
+And then we allocate a new node called temp.

-and then we store the reference of the node in the new node.
+And then we store the reference of the node in the new node.

-and then we store the reference of the new node in the p node.
+And then we store the reference of the new node in the p node.

 def insert_before(self, data, x):